dental prof corp; dentist professional corporation; dental professional corporations; dental PC; dentist PC; calgary dental corporate lawyers

 Capital Gains Exemptions

 There are capital gains exemptions for small businesses in Canada.
 When you go to sell your dental practice, you may be eligible for this exemption.
 This means that you may be able to personally receive some of the sale proceeds tax free.
+Sometimes, you lose these advantages when operating as an individual.

-Dental Tax Write Offs
+Tax Write Offs For Dental Professional Corporations

 Dental professional corporations are eligible for more write offs than sole proprietorships.
 By taking advantages of these write offs, you save tax dollars.
 Talk to your accountant or lawyer to make sure you understand what you are allowed (and not allowed) to write off.